jasperjjhe/APSC-160/README.md

 # UBC APSC-160
- Coursework from APSC 160 Intro to Computation in Engineering Design.
+Some coursework from APSC 160 Intro to Computation in Engineering Design.